LiLin-biosoft/epiConv/README.md

 ```
 - `<prefix>`: the prefix of data.
 - `<suffix>`: the suffix of the data, depends on the `split` command called above (e.g. run00, run01, run02...)
-- `<standard deviation of normal distribution>`: decide the interactions between insertions.
-We think insertions from two cells with distance < 4σ suggest an active regulatory element shared by these two cells.
+- `<standard deviation of normal distribution>`: affect the interactions between insertions.
+We think insertions from two cells with distance < 4σ may suggest a shared regulatory element.

 For the PBMC dataset,we run `convolution.sh` as follows:
 ```